 lymph nodes in the neck.

 Recurrent thyroid cancer or

-thyroid cancer that has spread (metastasized) to other parts of the body may be treated with surgery, radioactive iodine, or chemotherapy.
+thyroid cancer that has spread (metastasized) to other parts of the body may be treated with surgery, radioactive iodine, radiation, or chemotherapy.

 Your doctor may talk to you about being in a clinical trial.
 For some people with thyroid cancer, taking part in a clinical trial may be the best treatment choice.
 Clinical trials for thyroid cancer are looking at targeted therapy with tyrosine kinase inhibitors.

 Your doctor may talk to you about palliative care.
 This is medical care that provides an extra layer of support for people with serious and chronic illnesses.
 With palliative care, you have the help of a medical team to manage your symptoms, pain, and stress.
 For more information, see the topic Palliative Care.

 Additional information about thyroid cancer is provided by the National Cancer Institute at www.cancer.gov/cancertopics/types/thyroid.